What is a Wok?

 The patina will develop turning the wok darker with each use, which is perfectly normal.
 With regular use and re-oiling, your wok will create a solid non-stick layer.

-For pans with wooden handle, make sure to periodically rub the handle with flaxseed oil or walnut oil to minimize the chances of cracking and increase the longevity of the wood.
+For pans with wooden handles, make sure to periodically rub the handle with flaxseed oil or walnut oil to minimize the chances of cracking and increase the longevity of the wood.

 If you notice rust, use a stainless steel scouring pad to scrub the rust away, dry the pan, and re-season it immediately.